Kim Kardashian dragged for boasting about lavish island birthday party: ‘Read the room’

 Yet, it also had a seemingly unintended consequence of unleashing the Internet’s wrath.
-For most on social media, her photos of the bash — which pictured plenty of people in her “closest inner circle,” all partying like it was 2019 — were about as tone-deaf as one could get during a pandemic that has killed more than 226,000 people in the United States.
+For most on social media, her photos of the bash — which pictured plenty of people in her “closest inner circle,” all partying like it was 2019 — were about as out of touch as one could get during a pandemic that has killed more than 226,000 people in the United States.

 “Happy birthday,” wrote the British actress Kelechi Okafor.
 “I hope someone got you an alphabet book as a gift, so you can learn to read the room.”